 - Having many ways to reduce stress such as mindfulness, prayer, meditation, yoga, tai chi, aromatherapy, massage, breathing techniques, gratitude and more can have many benefits on your overall health and wellbeing as well as your immune system.
 You can learn about the most important factors that affect cortisol as well as strategies and resources to manage it in The Cortisol Solution: The Key to Anti-Aging and Managing Mood, Energy, Weight, Sleep, & Immune System.

-- Thyroid Optimization is extremely important because there is crosstalk between the thyroid and immune system. thyroid hormones have an extensive effect on the immune system and the most common autoimmune disorder involves the thyroid gland and is called Hashimoto’s thyroiditis.
+- Thyroid Optimization is extremely important because there is crosstalk between the thyroid and immune system.
+Thyroid hormones have an extensive effect on the immune system.
+The most common autoimmune disorder involves the thyroid gland and is called Hashimoto’s thyroiditis.
 This can lead to low levels of thyroid hormone and the immune system will suffer.

 - Thyroid hormone affects the function of neutrophils, the bacteria killing cells and increases NK natural killer cells.
 Without proper levels, your ability to fight infection will be impaired and may result in excess inflammation from macrophages, the immune cells that engulf microbes.